knee-cola/jest-mock-axios/README.md

 # Additional examples
 Since AxiosMock is relatively simple, most of its functionality was covered in [basic example](#basic-example) at the begining of this document.
 In this section we'll explore features not covered by that initial example.

-## Return value of `lastReqGet` and `lastPromiseGet` methods
+## Values returned by `lastReqGet` and `lastPromiseGet` methods

-The following example illustrates the meaning of the value values returned by `lastReqGet` and `lastPromiseGet` methods.
+The following example illustrates the meaning of the values returned by `lastReqGet` and `lastPromiseGet` methods.

 The first snippet shows a component which will be tested.
 The component makes a `post` request to the server and stores the promise returned by Axios.